 A takeover offer is an offer to acquire all of the outstanding shares of a company (other than shares which at the date of the offer are already held by the offeror).
 Under the Takeover Code and in order to squeeze out dissenting shareholders, the offer must be made on identical terms to all holders of shares to which the offer relates.
-If the offeror, by virtue of acceptances of the offer, acquires or contracts to acquire not less than 90% in par value of the shares to which the offer relates, the Companies Act allows the offeror to give notice to any non-accepting shareholder that the offeror intends to acquire his or her shares through a compulsory acquisition (also referred to as a "squeeze out"), and the shares of such non-accepting shareholders will be acquired by the offeror six weeks later on the same terms as the offer, unless the shareholder objects to the English court and the court enters an order that the offeror is not entitled to acquire the shares or specifying terms of the acquisition different from those of the offer.
+If the offeror, by virtue of acceptances of the offer, acquires or contracts to acquire not less than 80% in par value of the shares to which the offer relates, the Irish Companies Act allows the offeror to give notice to any non-accepting shareholder that the offeror intends to acquire his or her shares through a compulsory acquisition (also referred to as a "squeeze out"), and the shares of such non-accepting shareholders will be acquired by the offeror six weeks later on the same terms as the offer, unless the shareholder objects to the Irish court and the court enters an order that the offeror is not entitled to acquire the shares or specifying terms of the acquisition different from those of the offer.
+If shares of Adient were listed on the official list of the Irish Stock Exchange or another regulated stock exchange in the E.U., this threshold would be increased to 90%.

 It is also possible for Adient to be acquired by way of a merger with an E.U.-incorporated public company under the E.U.
 Cross Border Merger Directive 2005/56.
 Such a merger must be approved by a special resolution.
 If Adient is being merged with another E.U. public company under the E.U.
-Cross Border Merger Directive 2005/56 and the consideration payable to Adient shareholders is not all in the form of cash, Adient shareholders may be entitled to require their shares to be acquired at fair value.
+Cross Border Merger Directive 2005/56 and the consideration payable to Adient's shareholders is not all in the form of cash, Adient's shareholders may be entitled to require their shares to be acquired at fair value.
+Finally, Adient could be acquired by way of merger with another Irish company under the Irish Companies Act, which merger must be approved by a special resolution and by the High Court of Ireland.